bboxy/bitfire/readme.txt

 Will load third file from disk and depack it afterwards.

-!src "request_disc.asm"
+!src "link_macros_acme.inc"
-lda #$f1
-jsr bitfire_request_disc_
++request_disc 1

-Will wait until side 2 is inserted into floppy and directory is sucessfully read.
-If you want to wait for disc change in a different manner, just have a look into request_disc.asm, there are just a few lines of code.
+Will wait until side 2 (counted from side 0 on) is inserted into floppy and directory is sucessfully read.
+If you want to wait for disc change in a different manner, just have a look into macro, there are just a few lines of code.

-lda #$80
+lda #BITFIRE_RESET
 jsr bitfire_send_byte_
-...

-Will start code upload to the floppy.
-Have a look into reset_drive.asm for a useful example.
-One should call it at the end of the demo to bring back the floppy to a sane state.
+Will reset the drive after the demo.

 lda #BITFIRE_LOAD_NEXT
 jsr bitfire_loadraw_